 Focus on MRI Technology

 A second option to become an MRI technologist is to complete an academic program in the field.
 Although some programs offer a certificate, the BLS notes an associate degree is the most common for MRI technologists.
 These programs typically take two years, and include coursework in such subjects as anatomy, pathology, patient care, radiation physics and protection, and image evaluation.
 Accredited programs also qualify the student to sit for the certification examination.
-The BLS notes demand for MRI technologists is projected to be 24 percent from 2012 to 2022, about twice the average for all occupations.
-The average annual salary was $65,960 in 2013, according to the BLS.
+The BLS notes demand for MRI technologists is projected to be 9 percent from 2018 to 2028, slightly more than the 6 percent average for all occupations.
+The average annual salary was $61,900 in 2020, according to the BLS.

 Radiologic Technologists and Technicians salary